High Cholesterol - Overview

 What are the different kinds of cholesterol?

-"bad" cholesterol, the kind that can clog your arteries.
+"bad" cholesterol, the kind that can clog your arteries if you have too much of it.
 This is the

 cholesterol you need to lower, if you have high cholesterol.

-HDL is the "good" cholesterol.
+- HDL is the "good" cholesterol.
 HDL helps clear fat from your blood.
-A high level of HDL can help protect you from a heart
+You want your HDL to be high.
+A high HDL level is linked to a lower risk of heart disease.

 in your blood.
 If you have high triglycerides and high LDL, your